-I’m sure that, like most of us, your teenage years would have been pretty wild and full of fun.
-After all, that’s the goal of most teens to have as much fun as possible, no matter the cost!
+I’m sure that, like most of us, your teenage years were pretty wild and full of fun.
+After all, that’s the goal of most teens: to have as much fun as possible, no matter the cost!

 The Biggest Regrets We Hold Onto From Our Teenage Years

-Even though most teenagers think they are making some great decisions as they go through their young lives, as soon as they reach adulthood, the majority will look back and wonder what on earth they were doing.
+Even though most teenagers believe they are making excellent decisions during their formative years, once they reach adulthood, the majority will reflect and question their actions.

 Most of us have some pretty big regrets regarding our teenage years, so there is no need to worry if you do too.
 You’ll be in the same boat as most people when looking back over some very embarrassing photos!

-So, I’m sure you will have your own set of teenage regrets unique to you.
-But do you know which are the ones that most of us share?
+So, I’m sure you will have your set of teenage regrets unique to you.
+But do you know which ones the majority of us share?
 Here are some of our most common regrets from our teenage years.
 Which ones do you have?

 Not Asking Our Crush Out

-One thing is for sure; teenagers have a lot of crushes as they go through high school.
+Teenagers undoubtedly experience numerous crushes during their high school years.
 In fact, who they are crushing on is probably one of the most significant conversation topics for some teenagers!

 The Biggest Regrets We Hold Onto From Our Teenage Years